 Approximately 6,000 battles, skirmishes, and engagements were fought during the Civil War.

-At the Battle of Shiloh, on the banks of the Tennessee River, more Americans fell than in all previous American wars combined.
+At the Battle of Shiloh, on the Tennessee River banks, more Americans fell than in all previous American wars combined.
 There were 23,700 casualties.

 The greatest cavalry battle ever fought in the Western hemisphere was at Brandy Station, Virginia, on June 9, 1863.
 Nearly 20,000 cavalrymen were engaged on a relatively confined terrain for more than 12 hours.

-An Iowa regiment had a rule that any man who uttered an oath should read a chapter in the Bible.
+An Iowa regiment ruled that any man who uttered an oath should read a chapter in the Bible.
 Several of them got nearly through the Old Testament.

-There were more Northern-born Confederate generals than Southern-born Union generals.
+There were more Southern-born Union generals (38) than Northern-born Confederate generals (33).